Myrmecoman/sc2_image_processing_api/README.md

 ### supply left and supply right

 Left part of the supply info, which is your current supply, right part of the supply info, your max supply.
+Both are int.

 ![a](./readme_images/supply.png?raw=true "a")

 ### minerals

 Your bank of minerals.
+It is an int.

 ![a](./readme_images/mineral.png?raw=true "a")

 ### gas

 Your bank of gas.
+It is an int.

 ![a](./readme_images/gas.png?raw=true "a")

 ### idle workers

 Your number of idle workers.
+It is an int.

 ![a](./readme_images/idle_workers.png?raw=true "a")

 ### army units

 Your number of army units.
+It is an int.

 ![a](./readme_images/army_units.png?raw=true "a")

 ### selected single

 The name of the selected unit if you only clicked on one.
+It is a string.

 ![a](./readme_images/selected_single.png?raw=true "a")

 ### mineral extraction info

 Provides your number of workers on the mineral patches visible on screen.
 Example : when the game starts you have 12/16 workers.
 Also provides the location to select the corresponding command center using the mouse.
+It is a list of ((int, int), (int, int)) corresponding to (( nb_workers/workers_max ), ( position_x, position_y )).

 ![a](./readme_images/mineral_extraction0.png?raw=true "a")

 ### gas extraction info

 Provides your number of workers on the gas refineries visible on screen.
 Also provides the location to select the corresponding refinery using the mouse.
+It is a list of ((int, int), (int, int)) corresponding to (( nb_workers/workers_max ), ( position_x, position_y )).

 ![a](./readme_images/gas_extraction0.png?raw=true "a")

 ### base locations

 Provides rough base locations on the map.
-It is a list of tuples (x, y).
+It is a list of tuples (int, int).

 ### resource mask